yberreby/sam4c-ek-em-faults/README.md

 5.3.2: Core 0 Cache Controller (CMCC0) is enabled (only used if the application link address for the Core 0 is 0x11000000)

+---

+TODO: set wait states

+TODO: find out how to use external oscillator